Skip to Content

 The three best words to describe a Beagle are: lively, energetic and curious.
 You can always expect a great time when playing with a Beagle.
 With ease, their good-natured personality and temperament will put a smile on your face.

-Most Popular Beagle Mixes
+Best Beagle Mixes

 There’s a lot to love about a Beagle, but Beagle mixes give you a unique spin on your classic hound.
-Let’s explore 32 bizarre, yet adorable Beagle mixes.
+Let’s explore 34 bizarre, yet adorable Beagle mixes.
 If we’ve missed one, let us know in the comments section below!

 1. Frengle

-Parents: French Bulldog x Beagle mix
+Parents: Frenchie x Beagle mix

 The Frengle is a cross between the Beagle and French bulldog.